A Timeless Asset Class

 3. Feeling lonely?
 Have some friends over.

 Start hosting social gatherings.
 Start cooking and sharing food at home with your friends.
 Do it when you’re tired.
 Don’t worry about the dishes.
 Most of the examples mentioned in this volume of Vacation Architecture integrate large social spaces, either in the form of indoor living rooms or dining rooms, or outdoor terraces, closely connected to the kitchen.
+It’s really not about polished furniture, it’s about the casual experience this setting can host.

 Vacation Architecture | sorinadumitru.com